a5hub/Tvmaze.Showcast.Service/README.md

 # tvmaze-showcast-service

 ## Explanation
-There are tow main service which are responsible for application logic:
+There are two main services which are responsible for application logic:
-1. Worker service responsible for scraping of web API - automatically start scrapping according to schedule from last synced page;
+1. Worker service responsible for scraping of web API - automatically start scrapping from last synced page according to schedule;
 2. WebApi service responsible for data access to scraped data.

 ## Initial task